Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 These principles might feel a bit abstract, but they inform a lot of the more concrete principles we'll discuss.
 The first of those is Composition.

 ### Composition
-What we’re doing in layout is creating a composition.
-Basically we’re showing our audience where to look and helping them navigate the sequence of information.
+What we’re doing in layout is creating a composition; we’re showing our audience where to look and helping them navigate the sequence of information.

 Questions to consider when composing a figure:
 - Where will the reader’s gaze enter the space?